Steve Jackson Games: Site Navigation

 Breaking In

 How do you break into the field, then?
-The short answer is: by writing magazine articles on a freelance basis, and working up from there.
+The short answer is: by writing magazine or blog articles on a freelance or even personal basis, and working up from there.
 It's not the only path, but it's a sure one, provided you have the ability at all!
-We'll be happy to see your submissions for Pyramid, and who knows what that can lead to?
+When we talk to a writing candidate, we are always interested if they have a blog we can read.
+And, if you happen to be a TFT fan, we'll be happy to see your submissions for Hexagram, and who knows what that can lead to?

-We use lots of freelancers - writers, editors and graphic artists.
+We use lots of freelancers – writers, editors, and artists.
 The Internet is wonderful.
-If you have reliable e-mail and FTP capability, we can work with you no matter where in the world you are.
+If you have reliable email and FTP capability, we can work with you no matter where in the world you are.
 Anyone interested in freelancing must know everything in our Authors' Guidelines.

 Steve Jackson Games